Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 And how did you prepare yourself for facing brain surgery?

-Bill disheartened with the doctors for lack of post stroke support
+Bill disheartened with the doctors for the lack of post-stroke support

 I did an audit.

 I’m back it just went to a phone call for some reason.

 Kerry Jeffrey 30:31

 yeah, so did I say I did an audit,